-What Is a Right Angle?
+What is a Right Angle?

-When two straight lines intersect each other at 90˚ or are perpendicular to each other at the intersection, they form a right angle.
+A right angle is an angle of 90°.
+When two rays intersect and form a 90˚ angle or are perpendicular to each other at the intersection, they are said to form a right angle.

 - Edges of a door.

-- Four edges of television.
+- Four edges of a television.

 - Corner of the chair.